Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - Winning a game in teams mode earns your team 1.1x EXP
 - Using a hint reduces EXP by 0.5x
 - All EXP bonuses stack on one another
+- Playing on multiple choice mode reduces EXP by (0.25x, 0.5x, 0.75x) based on difficulty

 ## Requirements
 You will only gain EXP if: